675275824/675275824.github.io/index.md

 **About Me!**

 - 👨🏽‍💻 I am currently studying at Beijing Jiaotong University.
-- 🌱 My current main focus is on weakly supervised saliency detection.
+- 🌱 My current main focus is on weakly supervised saliency detection for DeepLearing.
 - 🤔 My interests are web-automation, video processing and developing some useful and cool stuff xD
 - 💼 I am pursuing a master's degree in Information and Communication Engineering.
 - 💬 Ask me about anything, I love to answer!